tc39/proposal-eventual-send/README.md

 of asynchronous delays in computational systems.

-The fundamental insight behind promises is this: in the classic presentation of object oriented programming, an object is something that you can send messages to in order to invoke operations on it.
+The fundamental insight behind promises is this: in the classic presentation of object-oriented programming, an object is something that you can send messages to in order to invoke operations on it.
 If the result of such an operation is another object, that result in turn is something that you can send messages to.
 If the operation initiated by a message entails an asynchronous delay to get